An independent guide to Val Thorens

 There are lots of great hotels in Val Thorens.
 Our Val Thorens hotels guide has information about every hotel in resort, plus a location map.
 The trend in recent years has been to luxury hotels, with all four of the resort's 5-star hotels opening for business since 2011.

 The Fitz Roy is one of the longest-established hotels in Val Thorens, right in the centre, in the place Caron.
 It upgraded from 4 to 5-star in summer 2013.
-It has competition from the luxury Altapura (new in 2011/12 season, pictured above), towards the bottom of the resort, by the Plein Sud piste.
+Its competition includes the luxury Altapura (new in 2011/12 season, pictured above), towards the bottom of the resort, by the Plein Sud piste.
 (You can book the Hotel Altapura with Inghams).
-The Koh-i Nor, a luxury hotel at the top of the resort opened in December 2013, and the Pashmina opens in December 2015.
+The Koh-i Nor, a luxury 5-star hotel at the top of the resort opened in December 2013, and the Pashmina in December 2015.